rackerlabs/support-how-to/content/how-to/cloud-servers/multi-factor-authentication-from-the-myrackspace-portal/index.md

     an option to set the policy for account users.
 Then, click **Save Setting** to apply the change.

-    If you update the setting to be required, users who do not have multi-factor authentication configured must add it the next time they log in.
+    If you update the setting to be required, users who do not have multifactor authentication configured must add it the next time they log in.

-    When these users log back in, they are guided through the multi-factor authentication setup.
+    When these users log back in, the system guides them through the multifactor authentication setup.

-### Configure multi-factor authentication during account log in
+### Configure multifactor authentication during account log in

-If your account is not configured for multi-factor authentication when required, you are notified about the increase in security requirements and prompted to set up authentication.
+If your account is not configured for multifactor authentication when required, the system notifies you about the increase in security requirements and prompts you to set up authentication.

 To access your account, click **Set Up Multi-Factor Authentication.** Then, follow the steps to register and verify a device and authenticate by using the code sent to the device.

-### Log in to MyRackspace by using multi-factor authentication
+### Log in to MyRackspace by using multifactor authentication

-If you add multi-factor authentication to your account, authentication is a two-step process.
+If you add multifactor authentication to your account, authentication is a two-step process.

 #### Prerequisites